 This cool log lounger will be a favorite of your friends and neighbors.
 To save a few more extra bucks, head to a landscaping company specializing in reclaimed landscaping waste to buy your logs from.

 Dave’s tip: You can use shorter and cheaper lag screws by drilling into the logs with a large drill bit.

 10. Day Bed

 Place a corner day bed in your backyard to keep the family outdoors on a sunny day.
 It’s a bright idea for where the whole family can spend time out of the house walls.
 A corner daybed is also a wonderful idea for giving a touch of uniqueness in your backyard.

-Dave’s tip: Save your screws by using a nail gun to create the frame for the day bed.
+Dave’s tip: Save your screws by using a nail gun to create the frame for the daybed.

 11. Ladder Planter

 Saving up on your backyard’s floor space?
-No worries, this ladder planter won’t be a burden.
+No worries!
+This ladder planter won’t be a burden.
 Did I mention a vertical planter such as this one helps make a small space look bigger too?

 12. Outdoor Bench

 This project is great because it allows you to change the colors of the bench whenever you’re in the mood for something new.
 It’s a very simple project.
 The only hassle you’ll probably encounter is choosing the next combination of colors for your bench.